clickbg/vrops-public-health-dashboard/README.md

 Q: Can I rename, group or re-arrange Cachet objects created by the script?
 A: Yes, the script uses Cachet ids to identify the objects managed by it.

 Q: Can I have other things integrated with Cachet - other components or incidents?
-A: Yes, the script only deletes, updates objects which were created by it.
+A: Yes, the script only deletes and updates objects that were created by it.
-Everything else is safe.
+Everything else that you have in Cachet will be safe.

 Q: Is it safe to delete files in $RUN_DIR?
-A: No, you can delete anything in $RUN_DIR/tmp but if you delete cachet_components.json or open_incidents.json you will end up with duplicate Cachet components and alerts.
+A: No, you are free to delete anything in $RUN_DIR/tmp but if you delete cachet_components.json or open_incidents.json you will end up with duplicate Cachet components and alerts.

 Q: Can I delete components or open alerts which were created by the script from Cachet?
-A: No, the script will re-create them.
+A: No, the script will just re-create them.
-You need to remove an object from the vROPs custom group and the script will delete it from Cachet automatically.
+You have to remove an object from the vROPs custom group and the script will delete it from Cachet automatically.
-It is safe to remove closed alerts as are we are not tracking those.
+You are free to remove closed alerts as are we are not tracking those.

 Q: Can I manually mark open Cachet alert created by the script as closed?
 A: Yes, but it is better to wait for the script to it.
-Otherwise it might create a duplicate alert if there is vROPs alert still open.
+Otherwise it will create a duplicate alert if there is vROPs alert still open.